 As Alice's popularity grew, Karla thought it might be fun to throw a "hatch-day" party to celebrate the day she hatched in early March.
 With live owl programs given by Marge Gibson of the Raptor Education Group and a few kids activities, the International Festival of Owls had its humble beginnings.

-Alice the Great Horned Owl is the only live animal at the small city-run Houston Nature Center in Houston, Minnesota (population 979).
-As the only live animal at a facility with a staff of one person, Alice lives at the rural home of her handler, Nature Center Director/Naturalist Karla Bloem and commutes to work each day.
+Alice the Great Horned Owl was the only live animal at the small city-run Houston Nature Center in Houston, Minnesota (population 979).
+As the only live animal at a facility with a staff of one person, Alice lives at the rural home of her handler, Karla Bloem (then Nature Center Director/Naturalist) and commuted to work each day.
+Alice now works with Karla at the International Owl Center.

 Alice has made her mark on the world in numerous ways.
-Besides touching the lives of tens of thousands of people in educational programs, Alice also provided the impetus for removing Great Horned Owls from Minnesota's "unprotected birds" list (Alice now holds Special Permit #1 to recognize her work on this issue).
+Besides touching the lives of tens of thousands of people in educational programs, Alice also provided the impetus for removing Great Horned Owls from Minnesota's "unprotected birds" list (Alice received Special Permit #1 to recognize her work on this issue).
 She also prompted Karla to begin a vocal study on Great Horned Owls, which had never been done before.
-And of course without Alice, there would be no International Festival of Owls and no World Owl Hall of Fame.
+And of course without Alice, there would be no International Festival of Owls, no World Owl Hall of Fame, and no International Owl Center.